VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

     useful metrics from the model scenarios once they have run

--   Additional optional folders for the model scenarios (either as top-level directories or within the `/scenarios` sub-folder, which describe how that scenario various from the Base Model.
-Scenarios may have some different inputs or a different model script.
+-   Additional optional folders for the model scenarios (either as top-level directories or within the `/scenarios` sub-folder, which describe deviations from the Base Model).
+Scenarios may have different inputs or a different model script.

 Once any of the model scenarios have been run, the model will also have a